 Just get us to our destination.!

-We had a drink in The Tiger Inn East Dean Village, the sun wasn’t really strong enough to just sit outside, so then took the bus back to Seaford and stopped off at The Plough for a couple of beers .
+We had a rest in The Tiger Inn, East Dean Village.The sun wasn’t really strong enough to just sit outside, so a quick bus took us back to Seaford, to have a quick drink before catching the train home.

-I enjoyed the journey home and got back to Herne Hill about 8.30pm.
+I enjoyed the journey home and got back to Herne Hill at about 8.30 pm.
 There was a small jiffy bag waiting for me in the hallway.
-I didn’t recogonise the writing and my name was mispelt,the postcode was also incorrect.
-I opened it up and it was my Travel card holder with all my cards: Network card, unused return ticket, Ramblers Membership and a little letter!
-I was so thrilled, someone had found them in a little village we had passed through & had taken the time to find my address – none of the cards had my address on.I have since posted back a thank you card and put in a packet of 1st class stamps.
+I didn’t recogonise the writing and my name was misspelled & the postcode was incorrect.Lo and behold!
+It was my Travel card holder: with my Network card, unused return ticket, and Ramblers Membership card.
+Tucked inside was a wee note to say it had been found.

+I was thrilled, someone had found them & had taken the time to find my address – none of the cards had my address on them.I have since posted back a thank you card and put in a packet of 1st class stamps.
 It’s always nice when someone does something kind.
-Until Next time Keep on Keeping On.

 I’m leading my annual walk along The Seven Sisters today.
 I may well do it again later in the year if they are short of walk leaders.